 Beginners to amateur radio need to know that they should have enough technical knowledge to pass an exam that will give them their ham radio license to operate.
 If not, then they can’t do much rather than running a CB radio setup, which is more limiting and weaker than the ham radio service.

 International organizations control a lot of aspects of licensing because radio communication is cross-border.
-But at the end, the licenses are dispatched by the organizations in the countries that allow ham radio usage for its common citizenry.
+But in the end, the licenses are dispatched by the organizations in the countries that allow ham radio usage for its common citizenry.

 To pass the exam in your country, you should look up the organization that controls ham radio licensing there.
-In general, the exam basically tests you on the understanding of key radio communication concepts and your technical skills.
+In general, the exam tests you on the understanding of key radio communication concepts and your technical skills.
 If you have a gift in radio communication hardware or working, then you will have a natural distinction and an upper hand, needless to say.

 For help, you can look up training courses and programs on the internet.
 These train you in the technical aspects and are often free as well as easy to grasp.